lewis-od/my-invest/README.md

 ## Getting started

 ### Prerequisites
-Ensure you have the `dotnet` CLI installed.
-You will also need the Entity Framework extension; this can be installed
+Ensure you have the `dotnet` CLI installed, along with the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-with:
+You can install the required dotnet tools by running the following from the root of the repo:
 ```
-dotnet tool install --global dotnet-ef
+dotnet tool restore
 ```

 ### Running the server